Aktollkynn/GoProject/README.md

 | `/register`    | `/registerauth`        | `/login`   | `/loginauth`                            | `/home_page` | `/logout`  |
 | register first | _user_ is  registered? | login user | checks _email_ & _password_ to correct  | *Welcome!*   | end session|

+In the fifth progression, we created a user login and a product search by name.
+This way, users who have registered will be able to login to our website.
+Also on the home page appears information about products directly from the database, namely books; users can search for books by name and see the information.